inferless/bark/README.md

 Bark is a transformer-based text-to-audio model created by Suno.
 Bark can generate highly realistic, multilingual speech as well as other audio - including music, background noise and simple sound effects.
 In this template we will import Bark into Inferless Platform.
 ## Deploy Bark using Inferless:
 - Deployment of Bark model using [bark](https://github.com/suno-ai/bark).
-- By using the bark, you can expect an average latency of 4.29 sec.
 ---
 ## Prerequisites
 - **Git**.
 You would need git installed on your system if you wish to customize the repo after forking.